Yıldız Hamidiye Mosque: Assassination attempt of Abdul Hamid II

 Yıldız Hamidiye mosque during an Ottoman state ceremony in the late 19th century.

 On 21 July 1905, members of the Armenian Revolutionary Federation attempted to assassinate Abdul Hamid II by placing a horse carriage bomb in front of the mosque, an event known as the Yıldız assassination attempt.
 Although the bomb failed to kill the sultan due to an unforeseen delay, it killed 26 others and wounded 58 more.
-The attempt was in response to the pogroms.assacres against Armenians and other minorities of the Ottoman Empire carried out by Abdul Hamid II's government, the Hamidian massacres.
+The attempt was in response to the pogroms and massacres against Armenians and other minorities of the Ottoman Empire carried out by Abdul Hamid II's government, the Hamidian massacres.